Shadowpriest PvP

 Tier 6: Acquired at level 90 – Godhood.
 Well, maybe not.

-• Halo: A Ring of Power extends outward from your location damaging enemies and healing friends and doing max power at 25 yards.
-This one just sounds cool and might a pretty nice in a raid or mass fight.
+2. Halo: A Ring of Power extends outward from your location damaging enemies and healing friends and doing max power at 25 yards.
+Good for large groups and if you are good at positioning.

-• Cascade: Your Holy Bolt bounces from target to target, doing damage to each, preferring longer range targets and never hitting the same one twice.
+3. Cascade: Your Holy Bolt bounces from target to target, doing damage to each, preferring longer range targets and never hitting the same one twice.
+Very nice for group fights, such as BGs.

 Major:

-2. Mind Spike – Faster casting of Mind Blast
+11. Mind Spike – Faster casting of Mind Blast, works very well with the From Darkness Comes Light talent.

 Minor: